Phu Dung Pagoda

 Not far from town are the Mac Cuu Family Tombs, known locally as Nui Lang, the Hill of the Tombs.
 Mac Cuu, a Khmer-appointed...

 Founded by Mac Cuu in 1730, Tam Bao Pagoda is home to a community of Buddhist nuns.
 In front of the splendid, many-tiered pagoda is a...

 This small speck of an island, its hill covered in lush vegetation, has a sordid 500-year history as a pirate haven, which only came to...

 Smartly refurbished and sitting by the River Hotel, this cheery boat is a good bet on weekends, when a team of chefs is on hand to feed...

 Ð Phu Dung · interesting places nearby

 Phu Dung Pagoda information

 This pagoda was founded in the mid-18th century by Mac Thien Tich’s wife, Nguyen Thi Xuan.
 Her tomb and that of one of her female servants are on the hillside behind the pagoda.
-Nearby are the tombs of four monks.
 Inside the main hall of the pagoda, the most notable statue on the central dais is a bronze Thich Ca Buddha from China.

 To get here, continue north past the Mac Cuu Tombs and take the first right onto Ð Phu Dung.